top of page

 Would you like the opportunity to support someone experiencing mental health difficulties in a really beneficial way?

+Befriending is a unique relationship.
+It gives the befriender the opportunity to provide companionship, support, encouragement and a listening ear to someone who really needs it.
 For the client having a befriender can be invaluable.
 It is designated time for them.
 A time to be heard.
 A time to think about their own needs.
 It also offers clients the opportunity to meet goals that they might not be able to achieve alone.
+The befriending relationship has the potential to be meaningful and fulfilling for both parties involved.

 Volunteer befrienders also gain experience and skills in the mental health field.
 Some volunteers have gone on to do professional training within the mental health field.